Welcome to the Home page of my website and blog. My name is Jennifer Brownson.

 I am learning that when our desires are aligned with God’s loving Laws, good things happen.
 I am learning that God’s Love can heal all things if we align with it.
 And the dream I have is now becoming more clear.
 I want to experience that Love.

-I want to build a relationship with God, heal my soul, create a self-responsible life, develop my various desires and passions and ultimately create a Divine Truth Learning Center.
+I want to build a relationship with God, heal my soul, create a self-responsible life, develop my various desires and passions (such as Permaculture, land restoration and music) and ultimately create a Divine Truth Learning Center.
 I plan to document this journey through videotape, photos, and writing, so even if change happens slowly, the documentation will show the truth and hopefully inspire others to seek God’s Way.

 I welcome you to read more about God’s Way in the About God’s Way page in the menu, and to read about more up to date adventures in my blog.
 Newest posts are at the top of the page.
-You can also receive notifications of new blog posts by registering your email on the bottom of this page.
+You can also receive notifications of new blog posts by entering your email where it says “Follow” at the top right of this page (or on the bottom if you are on a cell phone).

 Until next time,